2006 South Australian state election: Post-election pendulum

 The following pendulum is known as the Mackerras pendulum after its inventor, the psephologist Malcolm Mackerras.
 The pendulum works by lining up all of the seats held in the House of Assembly according to the percentage point margin they are held by on a two party preferred basis.
 This is also known as the swing required for the seat to change hands.
 Given a uniform swing to the opposition or government parties, the number of seats that change hands can be predicted.
-The seats are classified as follows: marginal 0–5.99 percent, fairly safe 6–10 percent, safe over 10 percent.
+The seats are classified as follows: marginal 0–5.99 per cent, fairly safe 6–10 per cent, safe over 10 per cent.